 Again – it’s about being able to deliver a strong intro no matter what type of person you get in front of you

-When thinking about sales training ideas whether it’s inside sales, retail sales or any types of sales training – one of the areas commonly overlooked is scenario planning.
+When thinking about sales training ideas whether it’s inside sales training ideas, retail sales or any types of sales training – one of the areas commonly overlooked is scenario planning.

 This is about mapping out all of the potential situations you could find yourself in – and mapping out appropriate responses for each of these situations.